Skip to main content

 Police vetting service – New Zealand Police

-If a children's worker cannot provide you with a Police certificate, they need to prove that they tried to get one.
+If they cannot provide you with a police certificate, they need to prove that they tried to get one.
 They must also make a statutory declaration under the Oaths and Declarations Act about whether they have any overseas criminal convictions.

 Oaths and Declarations Act 1957 – New Zealand Legislation